Skip to content

 class ProductFilterSet(FilterSet):

-min_price = IntegerField(method="filter_price_contains")
+contains_price = IntegerField(method="filter_price_contains")

-def filter_price_contains(self, filterset, queryset, value):
+def filter_price_contains(self, queryset, value):

 return queryset.filter(price_range__contains=value)